marnoux/stunning-dollop/README.md

-### Parents are key when it comes to keeping kids off drugs.
-Good parenting is the best anti-drug we have.
+### There is only one failure in life possible, and that is not to be true to the best one knows.